JosTorre/JosTorre.github.io/content/projects/quanTurm.md

 Not all of the signature schemes are supported yet.
 Because of either signature size or verification time the simmulation with some mechanisms might not be able to be run completely.
 Using more than 30 nodes might cause problems at the moment.

+I recommend running the program with *Falcon-512* as signature scheme.

 ### License